barryvdh/laravel-debugbar/readme.md

 'Debugbar' => 'Barryvdh\Debugbar\Facade',
 ```

-~~You need to publish the assets from this package.~~ Since 1.7, you don't need to publish the assets anymore.

 The profiler is enabled by default, if you have app.debug=true.
-You can override that in the config files.
+You can override that in the config (`debugbar.enabled`).
+See more options in `config/config.php`
 You can also set in your config if you want to include/exclude the vendor files also (FontAwesome, Highlight.js and jQuery).
 If you already use them in your site, set it to false.
 You can also only display the js of css vendors, by setting it to 'js' or 'css'.
 (Highlight.js requires both css + js, so set to `true` for syntax highlighting)